-2. Cycle through the Hill Country of the central south of Sri Lanka isa real highlight.
+Cycling through the Hill Country of the central south of Sri Lanka isa real highlight.
 You can enjoy the cool climate while riding through scenic tea plantations with magnificent views and old-fashioned colonial charm.

 The soaring 2,243-metre summit of Adam’s Peak is a place of pilgrimage for Buddhists, Hindus, Muslims and Christians alike.
 Why?
 Because of the Sri Pada – a sacred “footprint”-shaped rock formation near the summit.
 According to Buddhist tradition, this stone is the footprint of Buddha.

-4. Bike through Lowland Forest.
-Ride through plantations of cinnamon, rubber, cashew nuts and bananas, and see giant Buddhas perched on top of jungly hills and secluded temples overlooking the rice paddies.
+Ride through plantations of cinnamon, rubber, cashew nuts and bananas.
+See giant Buddhas perched on top of jungly hills and secluded temples overlooking the rice paddies.

 A canoe trip along the Gin Ganga River near Galle is a memorable experience.
-Enjoy paddling past amazing plants, flowers and wildlife along the banks of this beautiful river near Galle.
+Enjoy paddling past amazing plants, flowers and wildlife along the banks of this beautiful river.

-As if to confirm there is a greater challenge in store, we’re joined by a second guide, Raja, a rake-thin, moustachioed fellow who lives in a nearby village.
-He’s carrying a spray-bottle of antiseptic, which from time to time he squirts onto my walking shoes.
-This is to stave off the many leeches that have made their home in Knuckles.
+As if to confirm there is a greater challenge in store, we’re joined by a second guide.
+Raja is a thin moustachioed fellow who lives in a nearby village.
+He’s carrying a spray-bottle of antiseptic, which he occasionally squirts onto my walking shoes.
+This is to stave off the many leeches that live in Knuckles.
 I’ve also been advised to wear a double layer of socks.
 The precautions mostly do the job, though one clever wriggler does find his way onto the back of my leg, drinking his fill before I realise what’s happening.
 Leeches have 32 brains, by the way, which is presumably why I’ve been outsmarted.

-With clouds, of course, come rain, and if yesterday’s afternoon downpour measured a 6 on a scale of intensity, today’s is a 9.
-It absolutely hammers down, and by the time we get back to our tents amidst the tea plantations, my boots are a pair of miniature swimming pools.
+With clouds, of course, comes rain.
+And if yesterday’s afternoon downpour measured a 6 on a scale of intensity, today’s is a 9.
+It absolutely hammers down!
+By the time we get back to our tents amidst the tea plantations, my boots are miniature swimming pools.
 But I’m having the time of my life.